Lung cancer is cancer of the trachea (windpipe), bronchus (airway) or lung air sacs (alveoli).

 Lung cancer was a rare disease at the start of the 20th century, but increase in exposure to tobacco smoke and other triggers of the disease have contributed to a pandemic in the 20th and 21st centuries.

 Lung cancer is now the leading cause of cancer deaths worldwide in both men and women.
 Survival rates vary depending on the cell type of the cancer and at what stage the disease was diagnosed.
-Research has shown that on average, only 12.6% of people with lung cancer are alive 5 years after diagnosis.

 The most common symptoms and signs of lung cancer are: